Of Jellybeans and Elephants

 • Let's change it.

-• Let's head a completely different direction.
+• Let's head in a completely different direction.

 Given the size of an elephant, how frequently would you like to have feedback telling you where you are in relation to done?